rashaeshaal/Quiz-App/README.md

 # Quiz App API Documentation

 ## **Introduction**
 The Quiz App API provides endpoints for **Admin** and **User** roles to manage and participate in quizzes.
-Admins can create quizzes, questions, and view user submissions.
-Users can register, attempt quizzes, and view their scores.
+Admins can create, edit, and delete quizzes and questions, while users can register, attempt quizzes, and view their scores.

 ---
 ## **Authentication**